 <——-such as this Miscanthus.)

-If you didn’t tackle this task in the fall (and we often wait till spring to enjoy the wispy foliage and give pollinators a place to nest), sharpen those shears and chop back ornamental grasses.
+If you didn't tackle this task in the fall, sharpen those shears and chop back ornamental grasses.
+(And we often wait till spring to enjoy the wispy foliage and give pollinators a place to nest).

-We loved this tip: Leave spent grass leaves on top of your compost pile so birds can easily access them to make nests.
+We loved this tip: Leave spent grass leaves on top of your compost pile.
+This is so birds can easily access them to make nests.

 NOT JUST YET!